 Charts and graphs are a great way to visualize data and understand what it means.
 These visualizations help you identify trends and make critical strategic decisions accordingly.
 For example, you can use a React bar chart to visualize categorical data and compare different categories.
 Similarly, a line chart can depict continuous data over time.
 You can even use charts to enhance productivity.
 For instance, you can use a flow chart for task distribution, an organizational chart to clearly define each employee’s role, and so on.
 However, visualizing data isn’t enough – you must ensure your visualization is easy to understand.
-One way to do that is to use the right colors for charts.
+One way to do that is to use the right colors for charts from the data visualization color palette.

 In this article, we’ll discuss why it’s crucial to use the right colors for charts, and how to use different chart color schemes to make your visualizations more effective.